Eastleigh to Salisbury line: LSWR to Salisbury

 The LSWR promoted a Bishopstoke and Salisbury branch, which was authorised by Act of Parliament on 4 July 1844.
 Bishopstoke is now known as Eastleigh.
 The topography of Salisbury is difficult, and the branch line was planned to terminate at Milford, in the south-eastern margin of the city.
 The LSWR was not alone in looking at Salisbury as a worthwhile destination, for the Wilts, Somerset and Weymouth Railway was authorised in the following year, on 30 June 1845.
 Its main line was to be from near Chippenham, on the London to Bristol main line of the Great Western Railway, to Weymouth.
 There would be a branch line from Westbury to Salisbury.
-The WS&WR was an affiliate of the Great Western Railway, and was to be built on the broad gauge.
+The WS&WR was an affiliate of the GWR, and was to be built on the broad gauge.

 Soon, the GWR and its allies, as well as the LSWR, started to plan extensions involving Salisbury, some involving very long transits east and west.
 At this period a huge number of railway schemes were being promoted, in a frenzy referred to as the Railway Mania.
-Many of the schemes were impracticable or incapable of economic success and the Government appointed a committee under Lord Dalhousie to sift them.
-However the committee's recommendations carried little traction, and the LSWR soon promoted a line referrd to as the Basingstoke and Salisbury Extension, which was authorised on 13 August 1846.
+Many of the schemes were impracticable or incapable of economic success, and the Government appointed a committee under Lord Dalhousie to sift them.
+However, the committee's recommendations carried little traction, and the LSWR soon promoted a line referred to as the Basingstoke and Salisbury Extension, which was authorised on 13 August 1846.
 The line would run to the Milford station of the (unbuilt) Bishopstoke to Salisbury branch.

 Meanwhile, construction of the Bishopstoke to Salisbury line proceeded, although the demands of agricultural harvesting presented a competing employment opportunity for local labourers.
 On 23 February 1847, Captain J Coddington made an official inspection for the Board of Trade.
 His only reservation was that two bridges had not had their centres removed, so making it impossible for him to investigate their stability.
 He noted that although the line was being built as a double track, a mile or so of the line remained single about three miles short of Salisbury, because a deep cutting had not yet been widened to accommodate a second track.
-He proposed a safety measure: "The precaution to be adopted over this portion is a symbol (such as a particularly painted board), which is to be kept on the spot and without which no engine can enter the single line - this will ensure safety from collision."
+He proposed a safety measure: "The precaution to be adopted over this portion is a symbol (such as a particularly painted board), which is to be kept on the spot and without which no engine can enter the single line – this will ensure safety from collision."